Sexual abuse Who is affected

 They could also have experienced a troubled family environment such as domestic abuse, mental health problems or drug and alcohol misuse.
 Because of this, some abusers may not have any understanding of what is appropriate behaviour towards a child .
 And they might have developed the desire to have power or control over others.

 While it's true that some sexual abusers will have been abused themselves as children, it isn't the case that being sexually abused makes it more likely that someone will abuse others.

-Child sexual abuse can also be motivated by money, for example in cases of child prostitution and pornography.
+Child sexual abuse can also be motivated by money, for example in cases of child sexual exploitation.

 These factors alone do not predict sex offending.

 Potential abusers might never abuse a child unless they have a willingness and an opportunity to act.
 Some abusers may also have to convince themselves that the abuse isn't causing harm and that the victim wants the sexual contact (Finkelhor, 1984).